MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 A C++ Standard Library set is:

 - An associative container, which a variable size container that supports the efficient retrieval of element values based on an associated key value.
-Further, it is a simple associative container because its element values are its key values.
+Also, it's a simple associative container because its element values are its key values.

 - Reversible, because it provides a bidirectional iterator to access its elements.